itechdom/itechdom-blog/content/md-blog/Knowledge/Formal Science/Computer Science/JVM/Clojure.md

 # Intro
 ### What's JavaScript
-We saw before how we used html and css to display things on the browserthe browser essentially reads the html and css and figure out how to display themexample:p{font-size:80px}

-hello world

-with Javascript: we telling the browser to do more things than just display this text or any other html elements:things like: go to javascript and where to find itJavaScript is a programming language with syntax. just like a real language.a programming language commonly used to create interactive websites.
+We saw before how we used html and css to display things on the browserthe browser essentially reads the html and css and figure out how to display themexample:<style>p{font-size:80px}</style> <p>hello world</p>with Javascript: we telling the browser to do more things than just display this text or any other html elements:things like: go to javascript and where to find itJavaScript is a programming language with syntax. just like a real language.a programming language commonly used to create interactive websites.
 Using HTML and CSS only is very limited in their own way.
 You can use HTML and CSS to achieve a lot of things, but unfortunately this falls short in many Cases.
 This is when JavaScript comes in handy.
 ### What does Javascript Do and Where do you find it?
 You find it in many places:Slide show images, clicking on something and doing something,Creating online games,creating Mobile apps (New)this slide show is created by JavaScript
 ### How is JavaScript written: in Statements